vtl/volvo-cem-cracker/README.md

 # Volvo 2005-2007 CEM-L pin cracker via OBD

 A research project grown out of curiosity.
-Cracks 6 bytes of pin code via 500 Kbps CAN-bus in 5-15 minutes.
+Cracks 6 bytes of pin code via 500 Kbps CAN-bus in about 10 minutes.

 Big thanks to an unidentified hacker from western Germany for hints!